 LSE as a site of women’s international thinking

 LSE was an important site of women’s international thinking in the early to long mid-twentieth century and, more recently, an important source of support for the dissemination of work on this exciting new cross-disciplinary field of the history of women’s international thought.
 The anthology includes selections of work from at least sixteen figures with LSE connections.
 Some are quite well-known and were among the leading international thinkers of their generation, including Power, Robeson, and Strange, duly feature in the exhibition.
-Many others crossed over between academia, government service or think tanks, including Eleanor Lansing Dulles, Barbara Wootton, Louise Holborn, Corel Bell, Margaret Lambert, and Rachel Wall.
+Many others crossed over between academia, government service or think tanks, including Eleanor Lansing Dulles, Barbara Wootton, Louise Holborn, Coral Bell, Margaret Lambert, and Rachel Wall.
 Many also wrote on international relations from its early constituent disciplines, including colonial administrators Lucy Philip Mair and Margaret Read, economic historian, Lilian Knowles, and, of course, Economists, like Persia Campbell, Edith Penrose, Ursula Hicks, and Sudha Shenoy.
 Among others we couldn’t include are Vera Anstey, Hilda Lee, and Dorothy Pickles.

 LSE exemplifies several of important themes in the history of women’s international thinking, including their presence and erasure in the academy, think tanks and policy making as sites of international thought, and the fluid intellectual and institutional boundaries of this intellectual field of international relations.
 From its founding, IR subjects were taught at LSE across the departments of history, law, politics and public administration by diplomatic and economic historians and lawyers.
 This matters not only because it points to the interdisciplinary nature of IR, but because not a single woman was hired in the International Studies department during Charles Manning’s tenure as Montague Burton Chair between 1930 and 1962.
 Dorothy Pickles was appointed to teach foreign policy two years after Manning retired in 1964.
-Charles Manning was not only a white supremacist supporter of Apartheid, he kept women off the IR faculty for thirty-two years, and married one of his own students, Marion Somerville Johnston.
+Charles Manning was not only a white supremacist supporter of Apartheid, he kept women off the IR faculty for 32 years, and married one of his own students, Marion Somerville Johnston.

 Women’s contribution to international studies